Reindex data

 "settings": {

-... // Specify the desired settings
+... // Specify the required settings

 }